marktaiwan/Derpibooru-Unified-Userscript-Ui/README.md

     defaultValue: true
 });
 ````
 The `<fieldset>` element allows you to visually group related user settings together, but otherwise does not affect how the entries are store or accessed in your script.
-Thus calls to `field.getEntry` could be used to retrieve entries from outside the `<fieldset>`, and vise versa.
+Thus calls to `field.getEntry` could be used to retrieve entries from outside the `<fieldset>`, and vice versa.

 You may nest multiple `<fieldset>` elements by calling `addFieldset` on the new `ConfigObject`.
 ```` javascript